In our lesson about owning your own data, we shared some easy ways to get your hands on your raw customer data.

 Hopefully, you're owning (or at least have access to) your raw customer data, even if you don't need to directly query it just yet.
 If your product or business is young, you probably should leave it be and answer all of your questions from a set of event analytics and reporting tools.
 This is preferable, because you want to move fast and let those tools do all of the heavy lifting!

-Services like Google Analytics, Mixpanel, Kissmetrics, and Indicative are great for basic product and marketing questions.
-They'll help you analyze trends, usage patterns, cohort and funnel analysis, etc. With these types of tools you can answer questions like:
+Services like Google Analytics, Mixpanel, and Amplitude are great for basic product and marketing questions.
+They'll help you analyze trends, usage patterns, cohort and funnel analysis, etc. With these types of tools you can answer the following questions:

 It's not trivial to figure these questions out in SQL, and the out-of-the-box analytics tools will get you your answers much faster — it just takes a few clicks.

 But at what point does it make sense to use SQL?
-The section below enumerate reasons why people migrate off these hosted tools to SQL databases/BI tools like Looker, Mode, and Periscope.
+The section below enumerates reasons why people migrate off these hosted tools to SQL databases/BI tools like Looker, Mode, and Periscope.
 If learning SQL seems like too much of a lift, you can also lean on BI tools like Tableau and Chartio that specialize in providing drag-and-drop reporting on top of SQL databases.

-There comes a point in every business where the trend lines, funnel analyses, and cohort reports just don't provide the granularity you are seeking.
+There comes a point in every business where the trend lines, funnel analysis, and cohort reports just don't provide the granularity you are seeking.

 Analyzing behavioral cohorts and customized sessions